 Results:

-Compared to those not taking the supplement, AlgeaCal was associated with about a 1% increase in bode density per year.
-This came to about a 7% increased in bone density after the 7-year study.
+Compared to those not taking the supplement, AlgeaCal was associated with about a 1% increase in bone density per year.
+This came to about a 7% bone density increase after the 7-year study.

 Study Problems

 - The study compared supplement takers to a group of 2540 women of similar age in the general population.
-From the way the study was designed, we don’t know if the women who were not taking the supplement were taking calcium, vitamin D, osteoporosis medications or exercising.
-Still, it does appear to show the supplement is capable of improving bone density.
+Because the study was designed, we don’t know if the women who were not taking the supplement were taking calcium, vitamin D, osteoporosis medications, or exercising.
+Still, it does appear to show that the supplement is capable of improving bone density.

 - It's not mentioned if the women also used the strontium supplement